1 | Introduction | 6 | MPAI-CUI | 13 | MPAI-MMM |

 Extending the role of emotion as introduced in Version 1 of the standard, MPAI-MMC V2 introduces Personal Status, an internal status of humans that a machine needs to estimate and that it artificially creates for itself with the goal of improving its conversation with the human or, even with another machine.
 Personal Status is applied to MPAI-MMC specific Use Cases, such as Conversation about a Scene, Virtual Secretary for Videoconference, and Human-Connected Autonomous Vehicle Interaction.

-Several new Use Cases have been specified for Multi-modal conversation V2 (MPAI-MMC V2).
-One of them is Conversation About a Scene (CAS).
-Figure 14 is the reference model of the Conversation About a Scene (CAS) Use Case.
+Several new Use Cases have been specified for Technical Specification: Multi-modal conversation V2 (MPAI-MMC) V2.2.
+One of them is Conversation About a Scene (CAS) of which Figure 16 is the reference model.

-Figure 14 – An MPAI-MMC V2 Use Case: Conversation About a Scene
+Figure 16 – An MPAI-MMC V2 Use Case: Conversation with Personal Status

-Figure 15 gives the Reference Model of a second use case: Virtual Secretary (part of the Avatar-Based Videoconference use case).
+Figure 17 gives the Reference Model of a second use case: Virtual Secretary (used by the Avatar-Based Videoconference use case).

 13 MPAI-MMM

-Metaverse is a word conveying different meaning to different persons.
-In this document the word metaverse is characterised as a system that captures data from the real world, processes it, and combines it with internally generated data to create virtual environments that users can interact with.
-System developers have made technology decisions that best responded to their needs, often without considering the choices that other developers might have made for similar purposes.
+The MPAI Metaverse Model represents a system that captures data from the real world, processes it, and combines it with internally generated data to create virtual environments that users can interact with.

-MPAI Metaverse Model (MMM) is an MPAI project targeting a series of Technical Reports and Specifications promoting Metaverse Interoperability.
-Two MPAI Technical Reports on Metaverse Functionalities and Functionality Profiles have laid down the groundwork.
-With the Technical Specification – MPAI Metaverse Model – Architecture, MPAI provides initial Interoperability tools by specifying the Functional Requirements of Processes, Items, Actions, and Data Types that allow two or more metaverse instances to Interoperate via a Conversion Service if they implement the Operation Model and produce Data whose Format complies with the Specification’s Functional Requirements.
+The MPAI Metaverse Model (MMM) is an MPAI project targeting a series of deliverables for Metaverse Interoperability.
+Two MPAI Technical Reports – Functionalities and Functionality Profiles have laid down the groundwork.
+Technical Specification – MPAI Metaverse Model (MPAI-MMM) – Architecture V1.1, provides initial tools by specifying the Functional Requirements of Processes, Items, Actions, and Data Types that allow two or more metaverse instances to Interoperate via a Conversion Service if they implement the Operation Model and produce Data whose Format complies with the Specification’s Functional Requirements.

-Figure 6 depicts one aspect of the Specification where a Process in a metaverse instance requests a Process in another metaverse instance to perform an Action by relying on the instances’ Resolution Service.
+Figure 18 depicts one aspect of the Specification where a Process in an M-Instance requests a Process in another M-Instance to perform an Action by relying on their Resolution Services.

 14 MPAI-NNW